Skip to content Skip to cookie consent

 • Lift up everyone who has been affected by humanitarian emergencies.
 Pray that they will quickly receive the emotional and practical support they need.

-• Pray that even more churches will be equipped to respond to disasters and crises and become beacons of hope to people in need.
+• Pray that even more churches will be equipped to respond to disasters and crises so that they can reach people in need.

 Share this page